Merrill G. Davidoff

 Prominent Judgments and Settlements

-- In the Rocky Flats Nuclear Weapons Plant class action where Mr. Davidoff is lead counsel, the district court held the U.S. Department of Energy in contempt of court after a one week trial in November 1995 (reported at 907 F. Supp.
+- In the Rocky Flats Nuclear Weapons Plant class action where Mr. Davidoff served as lead counsel, the district court held the U.S. Department of Energy in contempt of court after a one week trial in November 1995 (reported at 907 F. Supp.
 1460 (D. Colo.
 1995)).
 In 2005-2006, this class action finally went to trial (with Mr. Davidoff as lead trial counsel) and, in February 2006, the jury returned a special verdict for the plaintiffs for $554 million, the largest property damage class action jury verdict ever.
 The verdict was the third-largest jury verdict of 2006 in the U.S., according to The National Law Journal.
 In 2008, after extensive post-trial motions, the district court entered a $926 million judgment for plaintiffs in this case.
 In July 2009, the trial team led by Mr. Davidoff won the Public Justice “Trial Lawyer of the Year” award for its work on the Rocky Flats case.
 The jury verdict, in that case, was vacated on appeal.
 In 2015, on a second trip to the Tenth Circuit Court of Appeals, Plaintiffs secured a victory with the case being sent back to the district court.
 On May 18, 2016, the parties announced they had reached a $375 million settlement.
 The settlement received final approval on April 28, 2017.

-- In In re Foreign Currency Fee Antitrust Litigation, MDL No. 1409, where Mr. Davidoff and Berger Montague are co-lead counsel, the district court approved a class action settlement of $336 million with Visa, MasterCard, and a number of their member banks, which drew millions of claims from class members in one of the largest consumer antitrust class actions.
+- In In re Foreign Currency Fee Antitrust Litigation, MDL No. 1409, where Mr. Davidoff and Berger Montague served as co-lead counsel, the district court approved a class action settlement of $336 million with Visa, MasterCard, and a number of their member banks, which drew millions of claims from class members in one of the largest consumer antitrust class actions.
 A subsequent settlement with American Express brought total settlements to $386 million.

 - In Brown, et al. v.
 Kinross Gold, U.S.A., et al., No. 02-cv-00605 (D.N.V.), Mr. Davidoff was one of two co-lead counsel that achieved a settlement valued at some $36 million in this case alleging that a leading gold mining company illegally forced preferred shareholders to tender their shares at an unfavorable price.
 The recovery exceeded 100% of damages, even after fees and costs.